MSc in Surgical Science and Practice

 An important and perhaps unique feature of the course is that the modules can be studied in any order and, as each module runs once a year, you can individualise your pattern of study by choosing which modules to attend in each year of your enrolment.

-Each module comprises a period of preparatory study of around 4 weeks), a week of intensive in-person teaching, followed by a period for assignment work of around 6 weeks.
+Each module comprises a period of preparatory study of around four weeks), a week of intensive in-person teaching, followed by a period for assignment work of around six weeks.

 In the four weeks running up to each taught week you should expect to dedicate 4-6 hours per week to preparatory reading and activities, accessed via the course’s dedicated virtual learning environment (VLE) which also provides support and resources between modules.

 The taught week is full-time for five days and involves seminar-style teaching, group work, class discussions, guest lectures and interaction with tutors and lecturers.
-The taught weeks include practical activities to develop skills including at facilities elsewhere in the University, such as surgical simulators and operating theatres on the University's hospital sites.
+The taught weeks include practical activities to develop skills including at facilities elsewhere in the University, and beyond, including a dedicated simulation centre and a robotic surgery training facility.
 Optional evening social activities are organised by students.

 Students on the Postgraduate Certificate (PGCert) in Patient Safety and Quality Improvement attend some of the MSc modules, in particular the Quality Improvement and Human Factors modules.
 PGCert students have a range of backgrounds including nurses, allied healthcare professionals and managers as well as doctors.
 This mix reflects the healthcare workplace and enriches classroom discussions.